mapcentia/vidi/README.md

 - Print scaled PDF maps based on Mustache templates.
 - Filter vector layers.
 An arbitrary number of filter expressions can be applied.
 - View table of vector layers.
 See the attributes and link to the geometry on the map.
-- Customize how the looks by adding your own Mustache templates.
+- Customize the looks by adding your own Mustache templates.
 - Use side-by-side swipe base layers.
 Swipe between two base layers.
 - Save, restore and share projects.
 A project comprises the extent of the map, which background map is visible and which layers are turned on, which filters are applied as well as your drawings.
 - Select layers in Vidi and start Kepler.gl with them.
 Kepler.gl is embedded in Vidi.